 In case you didn't know, Stephen King writes horror stories, and his novels contain a lot of awful events described in great detail.
 There's pain and suffering without a lot of joy in his books.
-With the abundance of violence and nightmarish scenarios in Stephen King books, fans have no shortage of literary demons.
+With the abundance of nightmarish scenarios in Stephen King books, fans have no shortage of literary demons.

 From little kids having their arms bitten off by clowns to attempted human sacrifices in the supermarket, there's something terrifying for anyone and everyone.
-King's use of violence is often sickening and enthralling at the same time.
+King's use of dark themes and scenarios is often sickening and enthralling at the same time.
 It disgusts you as a reader, but you can't look away, and that's what makes King one of the best writers ever.

-“And George saw the clown’s face change.
-What he saw then was terrible enough to make his worst imaginings of the thing in the cellar look like sweet dreams; what he saw destroyed his sanity in one clawing stroke.”
+And George saw the clown’s face change.
+What he saw then was terrible enough to make his worst imaginings of the thing in the cellar look like sweet dreams; what he saw destroyed his sanity in one clawing stroke.

 Stephen King knows there's nothing more horrifying than children.
-It's why one of his scariest villains in Gage Creed in Pet Sematary.
+It's why one of his scariest villains is Gage Creed in Pet Sematary.
 After dying and coming back, Gage is not the same boy he used to be.